Learning Outcomes

 This article has covered the following key knowledge points:

-- The classification of offences determines the allocation procedure and trial venue.
+- The classification of offences as summary, either-way, or indictable-only governs the allocation route and procedure.

-- The Sentencing Council's Allocation Guideline directs summary trial unless powers are likely to be inadequate.
+- The Sentencing Council's Allocation Guideline provides summary trial as the default for either-way offences unless summary powers are inadequate.

 Key Terms and Concepts